eicorg/docs/epics-ado_comparison.md

 ### Set History
 Keeping track of who and when modified sensitive parameters.
 - ADO:
-Modification of all sensitive parameters is recorded and information on who and when have modified is tored in the database.
+Modification of all sensitive parameters is recorded and information on who and when have modified is stored in the database.
 It is part of the client API.
-This feature is very useful for system and component recovery.
+This feature is very useful for system and device recovery.

+### Parameter cache
+When restarted, each device recovers to previous state.
+- ADO:
+Every time the critical parameter gets modified, its value is written to a file (parameter cache).
+When device get restarted, all critical parameters are recovered from the file.
+The critical parameters have special feature bit.